Language Programs & Placement Tests

 A Placement Test is required before enrolling in a language course at UCSB for students who have previously taken language classes or have a background in the following East Asian Languages: Chinese, Japanese, or Korean.
 For students interested in taking Chinese, Japanese, or Korean language classes at UCSB, the placement tests are usually offered each quarter.
 Students new to Chinese, Japanese, or Korean do not need to take a Placement Test, they can register for first year classes offered every year in the Fall quarter.

-Japanese Placement Test FOR WINTER 2023
+Japanese Placement Test for FALL 2023

 If you have studied Japanese previously or speak it at home, you MUST take the placement test to take Japanese language courses at UCSB.